Alternative Financing Vs. Venture Capital: Which Option Is Best for Boosting Working Capital?

 Alternative Financing Solutions

 But what if your business needs working capital and you don’t qualify for a bank loan or line of credit?
 Alternative financing solutions are often appropriate for injecting working capital into businesses in this situation.
-Three of the most common types of alternative financing used by such businesses are:
+Three of the most common types of alternative financing used by such companies are:

 1. Full-Service Factoring – Businesses sell outstanding accounts receivable on an ongoing basis to a commercial finance (or factoring) company at a discount.
 The factoring company then manages the receivable until it is paid.
 Factoring is a well-established and accepted method of temporary alternative finance that is especially well-suited for rapidly growing companies and those with customer concentrations.

 2. Accounts Receivable (A/R) Financing – A/R financing is an ideal solution for companies that are not yet bankable but have a stable financial condition and a more diverse customer base.
 Here, the business provides details on all accounts receivable and pledges those assets as collateral.
 The proceeds of those receivables are sent to a lockbox while the finance company calculates a borrowing base to determine the amount the company can borrow.
-When the borrower needs money, it makes an advance request and the finance company advances money using a percentage of the accounts receivable.
+When the borrower needs money, it makes an advance request, and the finance company advances money using a percentage of the accounts receivable.

 READ MORE :